crh0716/gaia/apps/settings/README.md

   });
 ```

-#### 2. Load the module in the HTML template
+#### 2. Add the module to the HTML template
 A panel module could be loaded by adding a <panel> tag with a `data-path` attrbute specifying the panel module in the end of the template.
-Then the template will look like:
+The template will look like:
 ```html
   <element name="{panel_name}" extends="section">
     <template>